Liquid democracy: Delegative form

 Variations on this general model also exist, and this outline is only mentioned here for orientation within a general model.
-For example, in the "Joy of Revolution," delegates are left open to being specialized at the time of each individual's delegation of authority.
-Additionally, general principles of fluidity can often be applied to the concept such that individuals can revise their "vote" at any time by modifying their registered delegation (sometimes called "proxy") with the governing organization. (see also Single Transferable Vote.)
+For example, in the "Joy of Revolution", delegates are left open to being specialized at the time of each individual's delegation of authority.
+Additionally, general principles of fluidity can often be applied to the concept such that individuals, for example through the single transferable vote, can revise their vote at any time by modifying their registered delegation, sometimes called "proxy" with the governing organization.

 Contrasted with proxy voting

 Liquid democracy utilizes the foundation of proxy voting but differs from this earlier model in the degree of scale.
 Unlike proxy voting, liquid democratic votes may be delegated to a proxy and the proxy may delegate their votes (individual and proxies) to an additional proxy.
 This process is termed "metadelegation".
 Though an individual's vote may be delegated numerous times, they retain the right to automatic recall.
 If someone who delegated their vote disagrees with the choices of their representative or proxy, they may either vote themselves or select another delegate for the next vote.